mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 1.3.
 Computation Model

-The circuit padding framework was designed to suppport succinctly specified defenses that can be tuned through [computer-assisted optimization](#4-evaluating-padding-machines).
+The circuit padding framework is designed to suppport succinctly specified defenses that can be tuned through [computer-assisted optimization](#4-evaluating-padding-machines).